-Children in the toddler and preschool classroom spend upwards of two hours outside every day during the summer: an hour in the morning and an hour in the afternoon (infants go outdoors each day at varying times and only as able).
-Since it takes us about 30-45 minutes to apply sunscreen (akin to getting snow gear on in the winter), toddler and preschool parents need to apply sunscreen before arriving each morning.
-In the afternoons, we will apply prior to going outside.
-We do not apply sunscreen to children under 6 months of age.
+Children 18 months and up spend upwards of two hours outside every day during the summer: an hour in the morning and an hour in the afternoon (infants go outdoors each day at varying times).
+Since it takes us about 30 minutes to apply sunscreen (akin to getting snow gear on in the winter), toddler and preschooler parents need to apply sunscreen before arriving each morning.
+In the afternoons, we will apply our sunscreen prior to going outside (we do not apply sunscreen brought from home).
+Infants under 6 months of age are not allowed to wear sunscreen.

-BioKids will provide and use Blue Lizard sunscreen as a standard practice between the months of April 1 and September 30.
-In order for us to apply sunscreen to your child, we will need written permission from you.
-Please watch for this authorization in early Spring each year.
-Without it, a parent will have to come in and apply their child's sunscreen each afternoon by 3:30PM.
-If you would like to know more about this product, you can find it here: https://www.bluelizard.net.
+BioKids will provide and apply a mineral based sunscreen as a standard practice between the months of April 1 and September 30 when the UV index is typically higher.
+In order for us to apply sunscreen to your child, we will need written permission from you before April 1 of each year.
+Without it, a parent will have to come in and apply their child's sunscreen each afternoon by 3:30PM or go out unprotected.
+We do not have the staffing capabilities to keep children indoors if their teachers and peers are outdoors.